LongLeCE/AR/README.md

 License
 -------

-The source code of AR is licensed under the GNU Affero General Public License v3.0 license.
+The source code of AR Project is licensed under the GNU Affero General Public License v3.0 license.
 See the LICENSE file for more details.